kawaz-video-streaming/media-processor/README.md

 # media-processor
-this service processes the media
+this is the media processor service